kiba095/Django-DocumentManagement2/README.md

 if the status of the document changes
 7. Create a filter_list of approved,rejected and pending on document_lists
 8. Put the logo of school, change titles brands and main color theme picked for the webapp.
-a.
-On userrole the Principal has two accounts, account for comittee_group and account member for approving files.
-b.
-On userrole a Commitee member has only one account where they only manage their uploaded document.

 extra addons
 1. added search_field for the document list